steadybit/docs-public/content/integration/1-api.md

 ### OpenApi Specification

-We provide a [OpenApi 3.0 Specification](https://www.openapis.org/) for the API on https://platform.steadybit.io/api/spec.json.
+We provide a [OpenApi 3.0 Specification for the API](https://platform.steadybit.io/api/spec) as well as a [interactive documentation](https://platform.steadybit.io/api/swagger).
-In case you are using our on-prem variant you can access it at `http://<your-installation-url>/api/spec.json`.
+In case you are using our on-prem variant you can access it at `http://<your-installation-url>/api/spec`.